Blog vs. Podcast: What Are the Key Differences?

 For the record, both Michael and Darren first created their blogs before jumping head-first into podcasting.
 An approach that has worked out for them.

 So, should you do the same?
-It depends on your goals and needs.
+It depends on your business goals and needs.
 After all, both have their fair share of benefits and disadvantages.

-3. Blogging pros and cons
+3. Blogging Pros and Cons

 Blogging pros and cons